tek/splain/README.md

 ### v0.x (maintenance) - Scala 2.12, 2.13.5-

-The latest devel
+The latest v0.x will continue to be maintained and published regularly to stay compatible with the latest Scala 2.12.x release (until it's end-of-life), but no newer version will be published for Scala 2.13, **splain 0.5.8 will be the last release for Scala 2.13**.

-This version will be in continuous development and maintenance until end-of-support of the underlying Scala compiler.
-However, if you are already using Scala 2.13, it will be strongly recommended to submit bug report and test cases directly to the latest v1.x.
+If you are already using Scala 2.13, the team strongly recommend you to upgrade, and submit bug report and test cases directly to the latest v1.x.

-- Recommended if using Scala 2.12
+- Recommended if using Scala 2.12.

 # Usage